-Results for case a) are presented in Figs~\ref{fig:G-L96-c_10-uniform_prior} to~\ref{fig:Invariant-measure-true-cov-L96-c_10-uniform_prior}.
+In case (a), the fixed GP nodes are 7 points uniformly distributed in $[-15,15]$.
+The initial ensemble of noisily observed values on those nodes are uniformly drawn from $[-1,1]$.
+The initial ensemble of GP observation error is uniformly drawn from $[0.1,1]$, and the initial ensemble of GP hyper-parameters $a$ and $\ell$ are uniformly drawn from $[0.1,1]$ and $[5,20]$.
+In the SDE case, the initial ensemble of $\sqrt{\sigma}$ is drawn from $[0.01,10]$.
+The trajectory initial condition is uniformly drawn from $[0,1)$ for each state variable.
+20 EKI iterations is used.
+Results for case (a) are presented in Figs~\ref{fig:G-L96-c_10-uniform_prior} and~\ref{fig:Invariant-measure-true-cov-L96-c_10-uniform_prior}.
 It can be seen in Fig.~\ref{fig:G-L96-c_10-uniform_prior} that both the fitted ODE model and SDE model show almost perfect agreements with the true system in data space.
 Furthermore, both fitted ODE model and SDE model agree well with the true system when we compare the invariant measure with that of the underlying data-generating model, in Fig.~\ref{fig:Invariant-measure-true-cov-L96-c_10-uniform_prior}.
 Although the agreement is slightly better for the fitted SDE model in Fig.~\ref{fig:Invariant-measure-true-cov-L96-c_10-uniform_prior}b, the performances of fitted ODE and SDE models are quantitatively close to each other.
-The good performance of the fitted ODE model can be explained by invoking the averaging hypothesis to propose a closed ODE model of the form \eqref{eq:l96c}.
+The good performance of the fitted ODE model can be explained by invoking the averaging hypothesis, as proposed in \cite{fatkullin2004computational}, suggesting a closed ODE model of the form \eqref{eq:l96c}.
 The data implying the form of the closure $\psi$ is as presented in Fig.~\ref{fig:L96-closure-temporal-scales}a.
-Specifically, the scattering of the true closure term is moderate for $c=10$, indicating that a deterministic closure of slow variables may well achieve good agreement with the true system.
+Specifically, the scattering of the true closure term is narrower for $c=10$, indicating that a deterministic closure of slow variables can achieve good agreement with the true system.

-Results for case b) are presented in Figs~\ref{fig:L96-closure-temporal-scales} to~\ref{fig:Invariant-measure-true-cov-L96-c_3-uniform_prior}.
-The averaging hypothesis does not apply so cleanly in this case where $c=3$, as can be seen by comparing the moderate scattering in the data when $c=10$ (Fig.~\ref{fig:L96-closure-temporal-scales}a), with that obtained when $c=3$ (Fig.~\ref{fig:L96-closure-temporal-scales}b).
-In the second setting, it turns out that the fitted ODE model is far less satisfactory than the fitted SDE model.
-As seen in Fig.~\ref{fig:G-L96-c_3-uniform_prior}, the agreement with the true system in data space is still comparable between the fitted ODE and SDE models.
-However, studying the ability of the two models to fit invariant measures in Fig.~\ref{fig:Invariant-measure-true-cov-L96-c_3-uniform_prior}, we see that the fitted ODE model concentrates around several discrete values, indicating a lack of chaotic behavior in long time.
-On the contrary, the fitted SDE model better captures the pattern of the invariant measure of the true system, although there is still room for improvement in this case.